grubini-learning/css/layout/grid/Construction.md

 ### Flexible columns

-We want columns to grow, if their content does not fit.
+- We want columns to grow, if their content does not fit.
+- We can think of it as `flex-grow`, except it operates on the column and not on the actual child

 ```css
 .wrapper {